AUDIO VERSION: YouTube Podbean

 In our previous lesson, we learned that when Yahweh chose Israel to be His special nation, He wanted her to stand out from the rest of the world in ways that would attract other nations towards her and entice them to know more about the God she worshiped.
 And when people started asking about the God of Israel, Yahweh wanted to make it clear that He wasn’t just another dumb idol with limited powers who could be manipulated by human beings.
 Yahweh was the one true God—the Sovereign Authority, the Supreme Power who could pulverize every other idol in existence anytime He wanted to.
 Having already proved His supremacy over all the gods of Egypt through the ten plagues, it was now time for Yahweh to teach Israel how to revere Him properly.
 By the middle of Exodus—which our first book in this four book period—God has taken Israel out to a barren wilderness where she will have no other nations around to distract her.
 And it is in this barren place that He decides to appear to His chosen people in a very personal way.

 Up until this point, things haven’t been going very well.
 The Israelites are not showing any gratitude for the fact that Yahweh has just miraculously saved them from cruel bondage in Egypt.
 Instead, they’re full of complaints.
 First they complain about not having water, so Yahweh miraculously purifies a source of poison water so the people can drink it.
-Next they gripe about not having enough food, so God arranges for sweet tasting flakes called manna to rain down from the sky every morning (see Lessons Learned from Manna).
+Next they gripe about not having enough food, so God arranges for sweet tasting flakes called manna to rain down from the sky every morning.
 Then there’s another water crisis, and this time Yahweh causes water to come pouring out of a rock.
 Then there is a military conflict and God gives them victory over their enemies.
 The miraculous rescues are coming thick and fast, but Israel is still acting quite unappreciative.
 The moment some new trouble comes, the people start griping about how much nicer life used to be back in Egypt.
 Yahweh finds it quite irksome to hear the people say they’d rather return to their miserable situation in Egypt than stay in the company of their great Provider and Protector.
 Clearly these people are lacking in reverence, so Yahweh comes up with a theatrical display of His power in order to help them make an attitude adjustment.
 Leading the huge mob to the base of Mount Sinai, He announces that the mountain is sacred and anyone who comes near it must be instantly killed.
 Then in a glorious display of terrifying noise and fire, He descends onto the mountain in front of the entire assembly.
 It might have looked something like this:

 On the morning of the third day, thunder roared and lightning flashed, and a dense cloud came down on the mountain.
 There was a long, loud blast from a ram’s horn, and all the people trembled.
 Moses led them out from the camp to meet with God, and they stood at the foot of the mountain.
 All of Mount Sinai was covered with smoke because Yahweh had descended on it in the form of fire.
 The smoke billowed into the sky like smoke from a brick kiln, and the whole mountain shook violently.
 As the blast of the ram’s horn grew louder and louder, Moses spoke, and God thundered His reply.
 (Ex.
 19:16-19)